Meet Indigo Rescue (short video)

 Ordering gift cards through Indigo Rescue is a great way to help us raise money without spending any extra money!

 What is our gift card program?
 Scrip is regular gift cards, but when you buy them from us, the vendors donate a percentage of the gift card value to Indigo Rescue.
 It does not cost you extra because you purchase your scrip gift cards dollar for dollar and spend them just like cash!

 Imann (aka Nonnie)

 We’ve had Imann since she was eight weeks old.
-She needed to have emergency open heart surgery for a condition called a “Persistent Right Aortic Arch”.
+This sweet little German Shepherd puppy was starving to death and needed to have emergency heart surgery for a condition called a “Persistent Right Aortic Arch”.
 Imann barely survived surgery and then developed a unique variety of a mega esophagus.
-After nearly one year, we finally discovered that feeding her without vomiting requires her eating her meals liquified (we call it a “meat shake”), and divided into one cup increments, then fed to her 15-20 minutes apart.
+After nearly one year, we finally discovered that feeding her without vomiting requires her eating her meals liquified (we call it a “meat shake”), divided into one cup increments, and fed to her 15-20 minutes apart.
 In October, 2012, Imann, a pure German Shepherd, was 15 months old and weighed in at 26lbs.
 Approximately one third of the weight of an average adult female German Shepherd.
 The good news is that she is still growing, and the longer she goes between vomiting sessions, the bigger she will hopefully get.
-Maybe she’ll only be 25-30lbs for her entire life, and we’ll live with that — as long as she’s happy!
+Maybe she’ll only be 25-30lbs for her entire life, but we can live with that — as long as she’s happy!